 We would always recommend that you make your own trail mix.
 By doing this you can control the number of additives you put in your body, but let’s face it, sometimes we just don’t have the time.
 So, when shopping for a store-bought mix there are a few things that you will want to look out for to know you are keeping it healthy.
 The better quality of ingredients you can get the greater the nutritional value of the mix.

 Salt in and of itself is not bad, but when a snack is high in sodium it can assist in dehydrating you while on the trail.
 Like with other high sodium snacks it can make you very thirsty, and this is not a desirable side effect when being active.
+While a little sodium is necessary for your body, have too much and you will be reaching for your Yeti or Hydro Flask.

 Now, all trail mixes have sugar in them, but try to stay away from high fructose and other processed sugars that can make their way into store bought mixes.
 While dried fruit have natural sugar, they come with fiber as well and give a steady blood sugar boost.
 Much like salt, sugar can also dehydrate the body.